Ajhad1/Zendesk-Customizations/Guide/How-to-include-Article-in-Multiple-Sections/README.md

 --------------

 * Navigate to the Guide Admin Center to edit the themes.
-* Add the code to the respective location within the appropriate tags.
+* Add the code to the respective locations within the appropriate tags.
 * To test add an article ID to the tag of an article.
 * That's it.